IsleOfHeidren/IsleOfHeidren/deliverables/sdp.md

 # Software Development Plan

 ## Administrivia
 * Meeting cadence: Scheduled twice per week, tuesday and friday.
-Max meeting time is one hour if more is needed individuals can have break out meetings as needed cordinated through discord.
+Max meeting time is one hour if more is needed individuals can have break out meetings as needed coordinated through discord.

 * Meeting Times: Tuesday (Discord) 4:15 - 5:15, Friday (In Person) 2:30 - 3:30

 * Method: In person one day, online another.
-Follow the structure of the meeting mintues template.
+Follow the structure of the meeting minutes template.

 * Minutes: Following the template in /meeting-notes/